Published By Janet Gershen-Siegel at May 27th, 2018

 In this manner, Experian and Equifax will have activity to report on.

 First you must establish trade lines that report.
-This is also called the vendor credit tier.
+This is also called vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-And with an established business credit profile and score you can start obtaining retail store and cash credit for a new business.
+And with an established business credit profile and score you can start getting retail store and cash credit for a new business.

 These types of accounts tend to be for the things bought all the time, like coffee, shipping boxes, outdoor work wear, ink and toner, and office furniture.